jbc2313/rust_dice/README.md

 # RUSTY DICE
 ============================================================
 ## Shoot Dice in rust.
+## Choose the number of dice you throw.
 ### Work IN Progress.

 - Simple command line game, the goal is to roll a 7.